Summary of Anti Poverty Week in 2015

 The number of activities during the Week has become too large to make reliable estimates of the total number of participants.
 However, several hundred people spoke at activities and many thousands of people participated in them.
 Participants included people from a very wide range of fields, including social welfare, religion, politics, health, education, housing, business, sport, the arts, law and the media.

-- Parliament House, town hall, government office, civic centre, bank
+- Parliament House, town hall, government office, civic centre,

 - welfare agency, community centre, medical centre, youth centre